I started working as a tutor in 2010 because I found that helping students realise their academic potential is immensely rewarding.

 Guiding someone to an understanding of a problem helps them gain knowledge, develop skills and build their confidence for life.

 It is the goal of good teaching to ignite an inquisitive spark in every student no matter their age by helping them acquire the intellectual tools and confidence to explore their world.

 During my time at university I became increasingly drawn to singing.
 Since leaving Oxford, I have pursued a career as a classical singer.

 British choral singing is second to none and I have had the good fortune to work with talented and inspirational musicians across the world many of whom I met at university.

 Performance teaches you how to work as part of a team; demands a high degree of concentration, skill and expertise; and helps engender a level of self-confidence which is invaluable throughout life.
 It is a pursuit to be highly recommended whether as a hobby or a career.

 Education is not the filling of a pail, but the lighting of a fire.William Butler Yeats

 I have tutored since 2010 on a broad range of arts and science subjects.
-However, I specialise in Maths & Science to GCSE (including for 11+ and 13+) and Physics to A-level.
+However, I specialise in Physics and Maths up to A-level.